-DSE users and operators - who should already completed the online safety module (see 5.3 above) - shall carry out an initial assessment using the self-assessment form - refer above.
+DSE users and operators - who should already, completed the online safety module (see 5.3 above) - shall carry out an initial assessment using the self-assessment form - refer above.

-The completed form shall be returned to the users/operator's supervisor or manager who should resolve any 'No' answers or indicate what remedial action is required and by when.
+The completed form will be returned to the users/operator's line manager who should resolve any 'No' answers or indicate what remedial action is required and by when.